Bicentennial Capitol Mall State Park: Legacy and events

-Since its opening, Bicentennial Capitol Mall State Park has been the site of numerous events, including festivals, concerts, and community gatherings, and has come to be the most visited state park in Tennessee.
-Since 2016, the park has been the site of the Nashville's Big Bash New Year's Eve celebration which includes concerts and the ceremonious dropping of a musical note, owing to the city's music industry and nickname of "Music City".
-Over 200,000 thousand people attend the event each year.
-Since 2021, Nashville Pride has taken place at the park.
-Over the years the Nashville Oktoberfest festival has moved into the park.
-Originally held completely in the Germantown neighborhood northeast of the park, as the celebration has grown, portions of the festival have moved into the park.
+Since its opening, Bicentennial Capitol Mall State Park has routinely hosted numerous events, including festivals, concerts, and community gatherings.
+It has come to be the most visited state park in Tennessee and one of the most visited public spaces in Nashville, receiving more than 2.5 million visitors each year.
+It was ranked by the Nashville Business Journal as the number one tourist attraction in Nashville in 2006.
+In 2011, the American Planning Association listed the park as one of the top ten public spaces in the United States.
+Since 2016, the park has hosted a New Year's Eve celebration which features concerts and the ceremonious dropping of a musical note, owing to the city's music industry and nickname of "Music City".
+Over 200,000 people attend the event each year.
+In addition, the park routinely offers tours and interpretive events.
+Over the years, the Nashville Oktoberfest festival has moved into the park.
+Originally held completely in the Germantown neighborhood northeast of the park, portions of the festival have moved into the park as the celebration has grown.
 Parts of the park are routinely rented for music festivals, the longest running of which is the Deep Tropics Festival, which has taken place in August of each year since 2019.
+Nashville Pride has taken place at the mall since 2021.
+The mall is also a frequent location for political rallies, demonstrations, and protests.

-In addition to being the site for events held by third party groups, park staff also hold interpretive and educational programs throughout the year.
+In addition to being a site for events held by third-party groups, park staff also hold interpretive and educational programs throughout the year.
 Since 2004, the mall has hosted the Tennessee History Festival, now called the Tennessee Timeline.
-This event, which takes place in October, includes reenactors of historical figures and events, and numerous exhibits chronicling the state's history.
-The event now coincides with the Southern Festival of Books which move to the park in 2023, in order to resume being held in between the Tennessee State Museum and Tennessee State Library and Archives after the two agencies moved to their current locations.
-Each year on or around June 1, Tennessee's Statehood Day, the park, along with its neighbors at the Tennessee State Museum and the Tennessee State Library and Archives hold a day of celebration.
-The days activities including the displaying of the three constitutions of the state of Tennessee, speakers and historical reenactors, and free cupcakes.
+This event, which takes place during the second weekend in October, has reenactors of historical figures and events, and numerous exhibits chronicling the state's history.
+The event now coincides with the Southern Festival of Books, which moved to the park in 2023 to resume being held in between the Tennessee State Museum and Tennessee State Library and Archives after the two institutions moved to their current locations.
+Each year on or around June 1, Tennessee's statehood day, the park, along with its neighbors at the state museum and the state library, hold a day of celebration.
+The day's activities include display of the three constitutions of the state of Tennessee, speakers, and historical reenactors.

-Legacy

-Over the years, Bicentennial Capitol Mall State Park has received multiple awards and recognition.
-It was ranked by the Nashville Business Journal as the number one tourist attraction in Nashville in 2006.
-In 2011, the American Planning Association listed the park as one of the top ten public spaces in the United States.